Cherry criticizes media coverage of protests | KitchenerPost.ca

 On Sunday, all but one of the Pittsburgh Steelers refused to take the field during the national anthem, while other teams linked arms or groups of players sat or took a knee.
 In response to Trump's tweets, the National Basketball Association's Golden State Warriors refused to visit the White House, a tradition among reigning championship teams.

-Cherry believes that Tebow was mocked while Kaepernick and others have been praised because of religious persecution.
+Cherry says that Tebow was mocked while Kaepernick and others have been praised because of religious persecution.

 "The reason they can make fun and ridicule Tim getting on his knees and thanking the Lord is because he is a Christian," said Cherry.
 "No other religion you can make fun of and ridicule … only Christianity.
 If you are Christian you are open season."

-Kaepernick is also open about his Christianity, with Biblical tattoos covering his torso and his own touchdown celebrations "thanking Him."
+Kaepernick is also open about his Christian beliefs, with Biblical tattoos covering his torso and his own touchdown celebrations "thanking Him."

 By The Canadian Press